Delhi's water supply from Nangal Hydel Channel to remain unaffected for now: Officials | Law-Order

 The repair of the Nangal Hydel Channel that supplies 232 million gallons a day of water to Delhi from the Ravi and Beas rivers is not likely to start immediately, officials said on Monday.

-''Officials from Punjab and Haryana are still assessing how to undertake the repair work of the NHC without completely stopping water supply to Delhi,'' an official said.
+''Officials from Punjab and Haryana are still assessing how to undertake the repair work of the NHC (Nangal Hydel Channel) without completely stopping water supply to Delhi," an official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)